Ivoz/Modum/README.rst

 Modum
 =====

-Modum is a modular, multi-server, asynchronous IRC bot written in python.
+Modum is a modular, asynchronous IRC bot written in python.

 Installation
 ------------